-Name Corporation of Class of shares Holding Principal activity incorporation Bridge Close England Ordinary 100% Development of the building - - project Havering & England Ordinary 50% Development of the building Wates - project Rainham & England Ordinary 50% Development of the building Beam Park project
+Name Corporation of Class of shares Holding Principal activity incorporation Havering & England Ordinary 50% Development of the building Wates project Rainham & England Ordinary 50% Development of the building Beam Park project

 17. Intangibl

 The Authority accounts for its software as intangible assets, to the extent that the software is not an integral part of a particular IT system and accounted for as part of the hardware item of Property, Plant and Equipment.
 The intangible assets represent the value of purchased licences only.